 There have not been any bank takeovers during the recent global financial and economic crisis.
-The most recent takeover occurred on July 3, 2003 and involved Türkiye Imar Bankasi TAŞ.
-As of April 8, 2013, the SDIF has taken over 25 private banks since 1994.
+The most recent takeover occurred on July 3, 2003 and involved Türkiye Imar Bankası TAŞ.
+As of September 5, 2011, the SDIF had taken over 25 private banks since 1994.

 Turkey has a relatively strong, well capitalized and profitable banking system.
+The banking system in Turkey had a capital adequacy ratio3 of 16.6% and a relatively low non-performing loan ratio4 of 2.82% as of August 2011.
+On March 23, 2011, the Central Bank updated the reserve requirement ratios (the "RRRs" and each, an "RRR") for Turkish Lira deposits for related maturities and extended the range to 5-15%.
+On April 21, 2011, the Central Bank increased the RRR for Turkish Lira deposits/participation accounts with a maturity up to 1 month and demand deposits, notice deposits and personal current accounts by 100 bps.
+In addition, the RRRs for foreign exchange ("FX") deposits and liabilities were adjusted, with a range set between 11-12% depending on maturity.

-The banking system in Turkey had a capital adequacy ratio of 17.64% and a relatively low non-performing loan ratio of 2.95% as of February 2013.
-As of April 8, 2013, the reserve requirement ratios (the "RRRs" and each, an "RRR") for FX demand deposits, notice deposits and personal current accounts and FX deposits/participation accounts were 12.5% for maturities less than 1 year and 9% for maturities of 1 year and more.
-In addition, the RRR for other FX liabilities up to 1-year maturity (including 1-year) were 12.5%, for FX liabilities up to 3-year maturity (including 3-year) were 10.5% and for other FX liabilities longer than 3-year maturity were 6%.
-As of April 8, 2013, the RRRs for Turkish Lira deposits/participation accounts were between 5% and 11.5% depending on maturity.
-Furthermore, RRRs were 11.5% for Turkish Lira demand deposits, deposits at notice and personal current accounts.
+As of October 10, 2011, the RRRs for FX demand deposits, notice deposits and personal current accounts and FX deposits/participation accounts with a maturity less than 1 year were 11.0%.
+In addition, the RRR for FX liabilities with a maturity of up to (and including) one year was 11.0%, the RRR for FX liabilities with a maturity of up to (and including) one year was 11.0%, the RRR for FX liabilities with a maturity of up to (and including) one year was 11.0%, the RRR for FX liabilities with a maturity of up to (and including) three years was 9.0%, and the RRRs for FX liabilities with a maturity of more than three years was 6.0%.
+As of October 10, 2011, the RRRs for Turkish Lira deposits/participation accounts were between 5% and 16% depending on maturity.
+Furthermore, RRRs were 16% for Turkish Lira demand deposits, deposits at notice and personal current accounts.